Are Cockroaches Dangerous to People and Pets?

 As carriers of disease and bacteria, roaches create an unsanitary and unhealthy environment for people.
 No one wants cockroaches in their restaurant or small shop.

 If you see potential signs of cockroaches, act quickly to mitigate the problem.
 Learn the steps to get rid of cockroaches, or hire an exterminator to evaluate the infestation and provide the best solution.
-The health of your employees and customers and survival of your business are at stake.
+The health of your employees and customers and the survival of your business are at stake.

 - Cockroach Guide